djeada/Linux-Notes/notes/dwm.md

 git clone https://git.suckless.org/dwm
 ```

-II.
-Navigate to the dwm directory and create a config.h file
+### II.
+Navigate to the `dwm` Directory and Create a `config.h` File

-The config.def.h file contains the default settings.
-To customize DWM, you should first copy config.def.h to config.h.
-Then, you can edit the config.h file with your preferred text editor (e.g., nano, vim, emacs).
+The `config.def.h` file contains the default settings.
+To customize DWM, you should first copy `config.def.h` to `config.h`.
+Then, you can edit the `config.h` file with your preferred text editor (e.g., nano, vim, emacs).
 Here's how to do that:

 ```bash
 cd dwm